 Registering the trademark in Chinese characters

 Foreign firms entering China should be aware that their trademark in Roman characters will not completely protect them against infringement.
 The same or similar trademark can be registered in Chinese characters by another business.
-This is also key to a business’ profitability and image in China.
+This is also key to a business’s profitability and image in China.

-First to File System
+China has a First to File System

 It is important for foreign business owners to understand that China is a first-to-file system.
 This means that China does not recognize international trademarks even for well-known brands.
 Just because a brand is recognized in another country does not mean that the trademark has legal protection in China.
 Instead, businesses must take the extra step and register their trademarks in Mainland China.